heikostark/cli-desktop/README.md

   or anything else always shows up as a pseudo-terminal (`/dev/pts/N`).
-  This doesn't depend on `$TERM` being set to any particular string at all, which makes it a good second, independent signal in case the first one doesn't recognize a given system's `$TERM` value.
+  This doesn't depend on `$TERM` being set to any particular string at all, which makes it a good second, independent signal in case the first one doesn't recognise a given system's `$TERM` value.

-  On the console (either signal), ASCII icons and only 16 colors are used automatically, regardless of what `COLORTERM` claims — and, separately, mouse support is generally unavailable there at all (see "Troubleshooting").
+  On the console (either signal), ASCII icons and only 16 colours are used automatically, regardless of what `COLORTERM` claims — and, separately, mouse support is generally unavailable there at all (see "Troubleshooting").